Peter Costello (author): Personal life

 Peter Costello is the youngest son of James C. Costello, a consulting engineer, later professor emeritus of architecture at the University of Michigan, and his wife Margaret.
 He was educated in Dublin by the Jesuits at Gonzaga College and graduated from the University of Michigan in 1969.
 After some years abroad in the United States of America, England, and elsewhere, he returned to Ireland in 1975.
 He now lives in Dublin, with frequent visits to France and other countries.
-He is married with two sons, one of whom is TD Patrick Costello.
+He is married with two sons, one of whom is Patrick Costello, a former Green Party politician who served as a Teachta Dála (TD) for the Dublin South-Central constituency from 2020 to 2024.

 Work

-He has written, edited, or contributed to some thirty-seven books; and his interests have been extraordinarily wide-ranging—from Irish cultural, political and business histories, to books on animal mythology, research on the Piltdown Man hoax of 1912, and books on Jules Verne and Sir Arthur Conan Doyle.
+He has written, edited, or contributed to some thirty-seven books, on subjects from Irish cultural, political and business histories, to books on animal mythology, research on the Piltdown Man hoax of 1912, and books on Jules Verne and Sir Arthur Conan Doyle.

 His main field of interest is Irish literature and history.
 The Heart Grown Brutal (1977) provides “a learned but very readable study of writers who flourished from the death of Parnell to the death of Yeats, and which called attention to several significant figures outside the academic pantheon”.
 The novelist John Broderick, in reviewing the book, called it “this wise and often brilliant history”.
 Peter Costello is an internationally recognized authority on the life and times of James Joyce, on whom he has four books written: James Joyce (1980); Leopold Bloom: a biography (1981); James Joyce—The Years of Growth, 1882-1915 (1992); The Life of Leopold Bloom: a novel (1992); with John Wyse Jackson he is the author of a biography of James Joyce’s father John Stanislaus Joyce whose character was influential in both A Portrait of the Artist as a Young Man and Ulysses.
 He has also written a biography of Flann O'Brien, Flann O'Brien (1987), in collaboration with Peter van de Kamp, a Dutch academic.

-His book The Real World of Sherlock Holmes when first published in 1991, was extensively reviewed and revised for republication in 2006 as Conan Doyle Detective, translations of which appeared in French and Spanish, with additional material.
+His book The Real World of Sherlock Holmes when first published in 1991, was revised for republication in 2006 as Conan Doyle Detective, translations of which appeared in French and Spanish, with additional material.
 His theories about the identity of the Piltdown Man hoax, one of the greatest scientific frauds of all time, were published as articles in Antiquity, and are discussed by Professor Glyn Daniel in his memoirs Writing for Antiquity.
 He is currently Books Editor of The Irish Catholic, a national weekly newspaper published in Dublin.